Septercius/rpcemu-dev/readme.txt

 I am not aware of any bugs with HostFS, however if you come across any let me know.

-One problem is that as the HostFS module is software loaded, it is impossible to boot from HostFS.
-Therefore, a disc image or hardfile must always be present.
+It is possible to boot from HostFS.
+To do so, copy the HostFS module into the poduleroms directory, so that it gets loaded in to ROM, then *configure filesystem HostFS

 Sound :